h5bp/html5-boilerplate/README.md

 ## Features

 * A finely-tuned starter template.
-Reap the benefits of 10 years of analysis and experimentation by over 200 contributors.
+Reap the benefits of 10 years of analysis research and experimentation by over 200 contributors.
 * Designed with progressive enhancement in mind.
 * Includes:
   * [`Normalize.css`](https://necolas.github.com/normalize.css/)